Dharun235/RA_2025/Documentation of work.md

 # **28/04/2025**
 - Worked from 9 to 12.
 - Website for Ilaria experiment is updated and progress bar is to be corrected.
 2nd task is started, preferably uses flask, python sdk instead of ros, subprocess, basic webpage using html.
-- Mohammad website is updated with new publications but havent done the bibtex link for all 3 publications.
+- Mohammad website is updated with new publications but havent done the bibtex link for 2 publications.
 ---
 # **02/05/2025**
 - Worked from 9 to 15.